APLMOOC/APLMOOC/docs/course/ch1/write.md

 ---

 !!! write-problem "Write problem 12"
-    Rewrite the following line of code using less than 7 parentheses.
+    Rewrite the following line of code using less than 7 parentheses, where `x`, `y`, and `z` are variables.
     ```apl
     (((x+3.5)×(x+6))-((2+y)×(z×8.5))÷¯20)⍝((()())))()()((()()))()()()()))())))()(((
     ```